Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Families of Models with QMBS in the Commutant Algebra Language

 \subsection{General Structure of the Commutants}

-As we will discuss in the forthcoming sections, our primary aim in this work is to show that for many examples of QMBS, local algebras with commutants spanned by projectors or ket-bra operators of QMBS eigenstates exist and can be explicitly constructed.
-That is, corresponding to a set of QMBS eigenstates and their degeneracies, say $\{\ket{\psi_{n,\alpha}}\}$, where all the $\ket{\psi_{n,\alpha}}$'s for fixed $n$ are degenerate, we wish to construct a local algebra $\mA_{\scar}$ such that its commutant is given by
+Our primary aim in this work is to show that for many examples of QMBS, algebras $\mA_{\scar}$, generated by a set of local operators, with commutants $\mC_{\scar}$, spanned by projectors or ket-bra operators of QMBS eigenstates, exist and can be explicitly constructed.
+Corresponding to a set of QMBS eigenstates and their degeneracies, say $\{\ket{\psi_{n,\alpha}}\}$, where all the $\ket{\psi_{n,\alpha}}$'s for fixed $n$ are degenerate, we wish to construct a local algebra $\mA_{\scar}$ such that its commutant is given by